check-spelling/check-spelling-docs/Event-descriptions.md

 ## <a id="migrate-underscores-to-dashes-r"></a>Resolution

 Check to see if you are using both `this-form: ...` and `this_form: ...` for specific inputs and remove one.
 In general, check [[Configuration]] for the recommended style for each input.

+# out-of-bounds-symbolic-link

+Symbolic link points outside repository

+## <a id="out-of-bounds-symbolic-link-r"></a>Resolution

+Add file to excludes.